Reading

 This is both a joyful trumpeting and a hard word of warning.

-Let us be both encouraged and exhorted today, convicted to give without thought of return, to forgive as we were forgiven, to resist the partiality of human condemnation and judgement.
+Let us be encouraged and exhorted today, convicted to give without thought of return, to forgive as we have been forgiven, to resist the partiality of human condemnation and judgement.

 * Gracious Father,

-Please help us to remember Your words to us – That we might be open-hearted in our generosity towards others, with our energy and time and resources.
+Please help us to remember Your words to us – That we might be open-hearted in our generosity toward others, with our energy and time and resources.

 Please make us more like Jesus today.